orweinberger/bitcoin-merchant-api/README.md

   }
   ```

 2. **/payment/verify/\<BITCOIN ADDRESS\>** - This endpoint will check and compare the amount received via the requested address.
-Example:
+Response example:

   ```
   {